peteroupc/html3dutil/tutorials/colors.md

 The notation may also include an additional base-16 number, as in this example: `#ac80ccff`.
 Here, the last `ff` shows the color's alpha component (see "What Is an Alpha Component?", below).

-It looks complicated at first, but the section "How Do I Make HTML Colors?" will show a way to easily make your own colors in this notation.
+It looks complicated at first, but the section "How Do I Make HTML Colors?" will show an easy way to make your own colors in this notation.

 <a id=Shortened_Notation></a>